jll63/yomm2/reference/vptr.md

  Making these classes polymorphic would double the size of `Integer`, and increase the size of `Rational` by 50%.

-A possible solution is to allocate objects in homogeneous pages, and store the pointer to the v-table at the beginning of each page.
-It is thus shared between a large number of objects.
-To make it easy to find the beginning of the page, we allocate the pages on a 1024 byte boundary.
+A possible solution is to allocate objects of the same class as pages, and store the pointer to the v-table at the beginning of each page.
+It is thus shared by a large number of objects.
+To make it easy to find the beginning of the page, we allocate the pages on a 1024 byte boundary (or some other power of two).

 For this, we create a new `vptr` facet, which checks if the object is derived from `Number`.
 If yes, it locates the base of the page (`&obj & ~1023`) and